eclipse-sumo/sumo/docs/web/docs/Tutorials/port.md

 ```

 #### Staplers
-Because there are no stapler implemented in SUMO, we use trucks equiped with a taxi device.
+Because there are no stapler implemented in SUMO, we use trucks equipped with a taxi device.
 Here, we give them `containerCapacity="1"` and `loadingDuration="30.0"`.
 (The taxi device also need `personCapacity="1"` because it do not work properly without at the moment.)
 ```xml
 <flow id="stapler" begin="0" end="0" number="5" type="type_truck_taxi">
 	<param key="has.taxi.device" value="true"/>